MolSSI/QCFractal/docs/qcfractal/source/setup_quickstart.rst

 Finally, start the :term:`Manager` in the background on each cluster head node::

-    nohup qcfractal-manager --config-file ~/.qca/qcfractal/manager.yaml --fractal-uri <URL:port of Server> --username manager -password <manager's password> &
+    nohup qcfractal-manager --config-file <path to config YAML> --fractal-uri <URL:port of Server> --username manager -password <password> &

-(If you did not specify a TLS certificate in the ``qcfractal-server start`` step, you will additionally need to specify ``--verify False`` in the above command.)
+If you did not specify a TLS certificate in the ``qcfractal-server start`` step, you will additionally need to specify ``--verify False`` in the above command.

-Test if the everything is setup by running a Hartee-Fock calculation a single hydrogen molecule, as in the :doc:`quickstart` (note this requires ``psi4``).
+Test if the everything is setup by running a Hartee-Fock calculation a single hydrogen molecule, as in the :doc:`quickstart`
+(note this requires ``psi4`` to be installed on at least one compute resource).
 This test may be run from any machine.

 .. code-block:: python